 The Accounts and Audit Regulations 2015 consolidated regulations for the disclosure of the total remuneration package of those charged with the stewardship of the organisation, being senior employees or relevant police officers of the Commissioner.
 In Hampshire, the relevant police officer is the Chief Constable, who should be identified by name as well as post, regardless of their salary.
 However, the definition of senior employees for non-police officers is wider and covers those responsible for the strategic management of the organisation.
-Given the nature of the services provided by the Commissioner and the makeup of its strategic leadership team, the disclosure below includes all chief officers.
+Given the nature of the services provided by the Commissioner and the make-up of its strategic leadership team, the disclosure below includes all chief officers.
 Only relevant police officers (regardless of salary) and senior employees with a salary greater than £150,000 are named.

-The table below provides the relevant disclosure for 2021/22 and comparative information for 2020/21 is provided in the second table.
+The table here provides the relevant disclosure for 2022/23 and comparative information for 2021/22 is provided on the next page.
 Where there have been changes in personnel during the current and prior year the part year remuneration is shown on an individual basis over more than one line.
 This will mean that certain posts are not comparable.
 The tables show the distinction between the Office of the PCC and those included in the operating cost statement for the Chief Constable, although in reality all officers and staff are paid by the Commissioner.